piotr-machura/website/src/projects/website.md

 Soo… Can we do better?
 Yes.
 Yes we can.

 ## Templates are easy
-There is an old saying that programmers don't do thing because they are easy, bu because they *thought* they were easy.
+There is an old saying that programmers don't do thing because they are easy, but because they *thought* they were easy.
 The solution to my website problem turned out to be quite the opposite - as it turns out, templates really are just that easy.